-Bidder Responsibility Criteria (mandatory)
+BIDDER RESPONSIBILITY CRITERIA (mandatory)

 Purpose and Goals: The 2007 Legislature defined the term "responsible bidder" for public works contracts by amending definitions in RCW 39.04.010 and creating a new section RCW 39.04.350.
 To be considered a responsible bidder, the bidder must have a certificate of registration as a contractor at the time of bid submittal; a current state unified business identifier number; and if applicable, industrial insurance coverage for the bidder's employees working in Washington, an Employment Security Department number, and a state excise tax registration number.
-In addition, the bidder must not be disqualified from bidding on any public works contract under RCW 39.06.010 or Most of these requirements existed prior to the enactment of RCW 39.12.065(3).
-39.04.350.
-Since the adoption of the bidder responsibility legislation in 2007, the Legislature has added additional mandatory bidder responsibility criteria pertaining to apprenticeship utilization, public works training, and wage payment violations.
-The law requires that public owners verify these items prior to award of a public works contract, and requires contractors and subcontractors to verify these items prior to execution of a subcontract.
+In addition, the bidder must not be disqualified from bidding on any public works contract under RCW 39.06.010 or 39.12.065(3).
+Most of these requirements existed prior to the enactment of RCW 39.04.350.
+Since the adoption of the bidder responsibility legislation in 2007, the Legislature has added mandatory bidder responsibility criteria pertaining to apprenticeship utilization, public works training, wage payment violations, and licensure requirements.
+The law requires that public owners verify these items prior to award of a public works contract and requires contractors and subcontractors to verify these items prior to execution of a subcontract.